siddharthswaroop13/Housing-Price-Regression-Models/README.md

 # Housing-Price-Regression-Models

 Linear Regression with Python
-In this notebook we will cover the following linear algorithms:
+In this jupyter notebook we will cover the following linear algorithms:

 Linear Regression
 Robust Regression